 2 NATO soldiers killed in Afghanistan

-Two more soldiers of the NATO-led International Security Assistance Force (ISAF) were killed Friday in Afghanistan where militancy and conflicts have continued, a press release of the alliance said Saturday, Xinhua reported.
+Two soldiers of the NATO-led International Security Assistance Force (ISAF) have been killed in the militancy-plagued Afghanistan, a press release of the alliance said on Sunday, Xinhua reported.

 "Two ISAF service members died in Afghanistan yesterday," the press release said.

 Giving details, the press release added that one U.S. service member was killed in an insurgent attack in western Afghanistan.

 However, it added this event was not related to the ongoing search operation for two U.S. Army soldiers went missing in northwest Badghis province on Wednesday.